 This pilot will allow the CBSA to make better use of its enforcement resources and provides a cost-effective alternative to forced removals of individuals.

-By redirecting some 6,955 low-risk cases toward a service partner, the CBSA will be able to realize cost savings and devote more resources towards more serious and higher priority removal cases, including those involving serious criminality and crimes against humanity.
+By redirecting some 6,955 low-risk cases toward a service partner, the CBSA will be able to devote more resources towards more serious and higher priority removal cases, including those involving serious criminality and crimes against humanity.

 Compared to other countries, the pilot program in Canada is offering a modest amount of reintegration assistance.